bennettscience/gas-canvasapi/README.md

 relying on another langauge.

 ## Getting Started

+Start by adding the library to your Apps Script project with the ID:
+**1A_9Cxj-tkYUsoxYAKQ-X_WAVhzzRyMgdWmJJfACqDHGEu6lmSKBsTcLR**

 The main methods of interaction are finished.
 After installing the library, You can set up your initial connection like so: